 - Personal mobile phones and internet enabled devices are not used by staff during working hours.
-This does not include breaks where personal mobiles may be used off the premises or in a safe place e,g, office.
-The pre-school manager completes a risk assessment for where they can be used safely. - Personal mobile phones of all staff and anyone volunteering or visiting the Pre-school to support/work with the children, are kept in bags in the office or kitchen. - Parents and visitors who are visiting the Pre-school and will be constantly supervised by a member of staff, ie a prospective parent being shown around, are asked to ensure their mobile phone is always kept in a closed bag or pocket. - In an emergency, personal mobile phones may be used in the privacy of the office or kitchen, with permission. - Staff ensure that contact details of the Pre-school are known to family and people who may need to contact them in an emergency. - Members of staff do not use personal equipment to take photographs of children. - Parents and visitors do not use their mobile phones on the premises.
-There is an exception if a visitor's company/organisation operates a policy that requires contact with their office periodically throughout the day.
+This does not include breaks where personal mobiles may be used off the premises or in a safe place e.g. office and kitchen.
+The pre-school manager completes a risk assessment for where they can be used safely. - Personal mobile phones of all staff and anyone volunteering or visiting the Pre-school to support/work with the children, are kept in bags in the office or kitchen. - Parents and visitors who are visiting the Pre-school and will be constantly supervised by a member of staff, i.e. a prospective parent being shown around, are asked to ensure their mobile phone is always kept in a closed bag or pocket. - In an emergency, personal mobile phones may be used in the privacy of the office or kitchen, with permission. - Staff ensure that contact details of the Pre-school are known to family and people who may need to contact them in an emergency. - Members of staff do not use personal equipment to take photographs of children.

+- Parents and visitors do not use their mobile phones on the premises.
+Signs clearing showing no mobile phones are displayed in the front window, the foyer and on the inside door.
+They can be pointed to when parents are non-compliant. - There is an exception if a visitor's company/organisation operates a policy that requires contact with their office periodically throughout the day.
 Visitors are advised of a private space where they can use their mobile.